Shock advertising: Types

-The effects
+Effectiveness

 Advertisers, psychiatrists, and social scientists have long debated the effectiveness of shock advertising.
 Some scientists argue that shocking ads of course evoke stronger feelings among the consumers.
 One finding suggests “shocking content in an advertisement significantly increases attention, benefits memory, and positively influences behavior.”
 The same study also shows that consumers are more likely to remember shocking advertising content over advertising content that is not shocking.

 Shock advertising could also refer to the usage of emotional appeals such as humor, sex or fear.
 Humor has for a long time been the most frequently used communication tool within advertising, and according to branch active people it is considered to be the most effective.

 The effects of shock advertising could also be explained by the theory of selective perception.
 Selective perception is the process by which individual selects, organizes and evaluates stimuli from the external environment to provide meaningful experiences for him- or herself.
 This means that people focus in certain features of their environment to the exclusion of others.
 The consumer unconsciously chooses which information to notice and this kind of selection is dependent of different perceptual filters which are based on the consumer’s earlier experiences.
 One example of this kind of filter is perceptual defense.
 Perceptual defense is the tendency for people to protect themselves against ideas, objects or situations that are threatening.
 This means that if a consumer finds a certain kind of advertising content threatening or disturbing, this message will be filtered out.
-An example of this a heavy smoker who could be filtering out a picture of cancer sick lung since the content could be perceived as disturbing and uncomfortable.
+An example of this is heavy smoker who could be filtering out a picture of cancer-sick lung since the content could be perceived as disturbing and uncomfortable.

-Target audience: direct-to-consumer advertisements are common in popular magazines, and particularly aimed at women.

-You should also consider long term branding issues if using shock advertising as communication method.
-Using shocking pictures could affect the way consumers perceive your brand and quality of your product.
-The ethics is always important to have in mind, and using fear or other strong messages might not always be the best and most effective method to use.
+A company could suffer long term branding issues if using shock advertising as a communication method.
+Using shocking pictures could affect the way consumers perceive a brand and quality of their product.